-rectangular track.
+7. A jogging park has two identical circular tracks touching each other, and a rectangular track enclosing the two circles.
+The edges of the rectangles are tangential to the circles.
+Two friends, A and B, start jogging simultaneously from the point where one of the circular tracks touches the smaller side of the rectangular track.
 A jogs along the rectangular track, while B jogs along the two circular tracks in a figure of eight.
 Approximately, how much faster than A does B have to run, so that they take the same time to return to their starting point?

-- (1) 3.88%

-- (2) 4.22%

-- (3) 4.44%

-- (4) 4.72%

-- 5. In a chess competition involving some boys and girls of a school, every student had to play exactly one game with every other student.
+8. In a chess competition involving some boys and girls of a school, every student had to play exactly one game with every other student.
 It was found that in 45 games both the players were girls, and in 190 games both were boys.
-The number of games in which one player was a boy and the other was a girl is
+The number of games in which one player was a boy and the other was a girl is:

-- (1)200

-- (2)216

-- (3)235

-- (4)256

-Directions for Questions 6 and 7: Answer the questions on the basis of the information given below.
+Directions for questions 9 and 10: Answer the questions on the basis of the information given below.

-Ram and Shyam run a race between points $\bf A$ and $\bf B$, 5 km apart.
-Ram starts at 9 a.m. from $\bf A$ at a speed of 5 km/hr, reaches $\bf B$, and returns to $\bf A$ at the same speed.
-Shyam starts at 9:45 a.m. from $\bf A$ at a speed of 10 km/hr, reaches $\bf B$ and comes back to $\bf A$ at the same speed.
+Ram and Shyam run a race between points A and B, 5 km apart.
+Ram starts at 9 a.m. from A at a speed of 5 km/hr, reaches B, and returns to A at the same speed.
+Shyam starts at 9:45 a.m. from A at a speed of 10 km/hr, reaches B and comes back to A at the same speed.